 To be considered for distribution, any non-school material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the Superintendent for prior review.
-The Superintendent will approve or reject the materials within two school days of the time the materials are received.
+The Superintendent will provide a written approval or rejection of the materials within one week (7 days) of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]

-Prior review will not be required for:
+Prior review will not be required for printed distribution of: